We are providing rich benefits for our students!

 Leadership begins in Grade 1 and expands with each advancing grade.
 Students can engage in community service, class activities, clubs and field trips.
 Our Student Council has also helped to write recess rules regarding play and behaviour and set uniform free days.
 They meet twice per month with two teachers they have chosen as their liaisons with the school’s administration and faculty.

 At the beginning of each school year, we begin with our signature excursion, a true Canadian camping experience!
-Camp Tamarack, which is north of Toronto near the community of Bracebridge, is our destination.
+A traditional Canadian camp outside of Toronto is our destination.
 This four-day trip, for Grades 3 – 8, is designed to foster new friendships, bring returning and new students together, and provide a fantastic Canadian outdoor adventure and education.
 Highlights include swimming, outdoor education and games, and of course, roasting marshmallows over a campfire, while gazing at the stars.
 Truly an incredible experience you can give your children.

 - March break & Summer camps

 The GIST offers our own families, their friends, and any student in the city, two exciting camp opportunities.
 These day camps are also designed to welcome prospective families to the GIST, who may wish to give us a try.
 Both camps feature a native English speaking teacher, and a native German speaking teacher, to enhance the language component for students wishing to improve in either language.
 They are also a great deal of fun!
-Our March Break camp consists of two weeks, with one week in common with all of the publically funded boards, and the other in common with other private schools.
-Our summer camp, called KINDERCAMP has two sessions, one during the first two weeks of July, and a second, during the last two weeks of August.
+Our March Break camp consists of two weeks, with one week in common with all of the publicly funded boards, and the other in common with other private schools.
+Our summer camp, called KINDERCAMP, has two sessions and runs in July and August.